HazemMohamedOmr/sdlc-app/README.md

 2- Project Requirement Phase
 3- Project Design Phase

+## Installation

+First you need yo make sure you have installed `Node.js` in you machine.
+Run `node -v` to see what Version is currently running.
+if it's not installed.
+Navigate to `https://nodejs.org/en/` and download and in stall The `LTS` (Latest Stable) Version.

+Then, run `ng --version` to see what Version of Angular is currently installed.
+if it's not installed or the version is not `13.3.3`.
+run `npm install -g @angular/cli@13.3.3` to install it.
+run `ng --version` again to make sure that Angular is installed successfully.

+## Install Dependenices

+After Cloning the repo, Open `cmd` in Angular Project Directory and run `npm install` to install all the dependenices.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.